Melrose RFC: Current squad

-Table

 Teams

 As well as the Super 6 and 1st XV, Melrose have a youth side (Melrose WASPS) and a reserve side (Melrose Storm).
 The club had a successful Ladies side until 2018.

 Melrose Ladies

 Melrose Ladies was one of the top women's teams in Scotland, competing in the Scottish Premiership and the Scottish Cup.
 The team produced a number of players who went on to represent Scotland.
 Four members of the current Scotland squad – Lisa Thomson, Lana Skeldon, Lauren Harris and Chloe Rollie – played at Melrose.
 The team folded in 2018.